skihikeandcode/skihikeandcode.github.io/about.md

 ---
 layout: page
-title: About me
+title: About Me
 permalink: /about/
 ---

-I have been writing codes for 20 years since GW-Bacic language came first.
-In my free time, I enjoy ski, hike, and inline skating.
-I moved to US from South Korea 10 years back.
-I live in Great Seattle area.
+I have been writing codes for 20 years since 8-bit computer era.
+I was born and raised in Seoul, South Korea and moved to US 10 years back.
+When I don't right codes, I go hike and ride inline skate during sunny days and, do ski during winter season.